 Home > 2014 ICD-10-CM Diagnosis Codes > Mental, Behavioral and Neurodevelopmental disorders F01-F99 > Anxiety, dissociative, stress-related, somatoform and other nonpsychotic mental disorders F40-F48 > Obsessive-compulsive disorder F42-

 2014 ICD-10-CM Diagnosis Code F42

-> F42 is a specific ICD-10-CM diagnosis code that can be used to specify a diagnosis.
+F42 is a billable ICD-10-CM code that can be used to specify a diagnosis.

-> ICD-9-CM will be replaced by ICD-10-CM beginning October 1, 2014, therefore, F42 and all other ICD-10-CM diagnosis codes should only be used for training or planning purposes until then.
+On October 1, 2014 ICD-10-CM will replace ICD-9-CM in the United States, therefore, F42 and all other ICD-10-CM codes should only be used for training or planning purposes until then.

-> A disorder characterized by the presence of persistent and recurrent irrational thoughts (obsessions), resulting in marked anxiety and repetitive excessive behaviors (compulsions) as a way to try to decrease that anxiety.
+A disorder characterized by the presence of persistent and recurrent irrational thoughts (obsessions), resulting in marked anxiety and repetitive excessive behaviors (compulsions) as a way to try to decrease that anxiety.

 An anxiety disorder characterized by recurrent, persistent obsessions or compulsions.
 Obsessions are the intrusive ideas, thoughts, or images that are experienced as senseless or repugnant.
 Compulsions are repetitive and seemingly purposeful behavior which the individual generally recognizes as senseless and from which the individual does not derive pleasure although it may provide a release from tension.